What Are Salmon?

-It is worth noting that fish meal’s such as Menhaden Fish Meal often have most of their oils removed.
-This is unfortunate and may mean that you should look towards whole fish ingredients if you wish to maximize the Omega Fatty Acid content of a formula.
+It is worth noting that fish meals such as Menhaden Fish Meal often have most of their oils removed.
+This lack of oils is unfortunate and may mean that you should look towards whole fish ingredients if you wish to maximize the Omega Fatty Acid content of a formula.

 Low Mercury Content

 One advantage of Salmon when compared to other fish is that it contains lower levels of mercury.
 Mercury is absorbed towards the start of the ocean food chain and is then passed on to predatory fish.

 When small amounts of mercury are consumed for a prolonged period, mercury levels in a dog’s body can build up.